Today, when it comes to decision-making in the commercial real estate industry, you’re only as good as the data you use to inform your decisions.

 Public records will often have the most accurate information on the market, but can be difficult to integrate, given the lack of data report availability.

-All Reonomy data can be exported and integrated into essentially any existing database.
+All Reonomy property intelligence can be exported and integrated into essentially any existing database.
 From custom data reports to lead list exports, all the data you find using Reonomy can easily be turned into a CSV file and implanted into the program of your choice.
 This can help you expand and enrich your existing database, increasing the depth and breadth of property and ownership coverage.

 Whatever your data needs are on properties, owners, and transactions, Reonomy is the all-in-one source for every industry need.